Oscillations in weighted arithmetic sums: Introduction

 Tur\'an studied $L_1(x)$ in 1948 \cite{Turan}, where he reported that this function is never negative over $2\leq x\leq1000$, and connected its behavior to the zeros of the Riemann zeta function.
 Here, the Riemann hypothesis, as well as the simplicity of the zeros and the existence of linear dependencies among their ordinates, would similarly follow if $L_1(x)\sqrt{x}$ were bounded either above or below.
 Haselgrove \cite{Haselgrove} established that infinitely many sign changes in both $L_0(x)$ and $L_1(x)$ exist.
 Specific locations of sign changes in these functions were first determined respectively in \cite{Lehman} and in~\cite{Borwein}.

 The broader family $L_\alpha(x)$ was investigated in \cite{MosTru}, where the authors established how these functions are connected to the Riemann hypothesis, as well as the statement on the simplicity of the zeros of $\zeta(s)$ and the question of linear independence.
 In \cite{MT2017} it was shown that substantial oscillations must exist in the normalized functions $L_{\alpha}(x)x^{\frac{1}{2}-\alpha}$.
-For example, it was shown that $L_0(x)/\sqrt{x}>1$ infinitely often, and $L_1(x)\sqrt{x}>2.37$ infinitely often (see \cite[Thms.\ 1.1 and 6.2]{MT2017}).
+For example, it was shown that each of the inequalities $L_0(x)/\sqrt{x}>1$ and $L_1(x)\sqrt{x}>2.37$ holds for infinitely many integers $x$ (see \cite[Thms.\ 1.1 and 6.2]{MT2017}).
 The reader is referred to \cite{Borwein,HumphriesJNT,MosTru,MT2017} for additional information and background on this family of functions.

 In \cite{Dickens}, the authors established similar connections and statements for the function $H_0(x)$.
 Here, among other things, it was established that each of the inequalities $H_0(x)/\sqrt{x} > 1.7 $ and $H_0(x)/\sqrt{x} < -1.7$ holds for infinitely many positive integers $x$.